States, business sort out what new CDC mask guidance means - WTMJ

 “It seems too wasteful to just throw them away,” he said.
 “I think I’ll have my mother make them into a quilt.”

-And Shelby Lofton, a reporter for WKYT-TV in Lexington, Kentucky, quipped in a tweet: “So, I guess I’ll start wearing lipstick again.
+Shelby Lofton, a reporter for WKYT-TV in Lexington, Kentucky, tweeted: “So, I guess I’ll start wearing lipstick again.
 Also need to work on my poker face.”

 In Detroit, a fully vaccinated Christoph Cunningham, 28, wore a mask as he rode an electric scooter to a bar for lunch and said he agrees with the relaxed new guidelines.